Renting A Car in Florence, Italy

 Getting Around Florence

-There are five ways to get around in Florence:
+There are five ways to get around in Florence

 - Walking is the preferred mode of travel for exploring the historical heart of the city.
 The city is small with all of the best attractions, dining, and hotels close together.
 Travelers can walk the full length of the historic center from Piazza Della Libertà in the north to Porta Romana in the south in just 40 minutes, though most points of interest are within 10 to 20 minutes of each other.
 Most of Florence’s streets are pedestrian only or fall in the ZTL (limited traffic zone), making a car more of a burden than a help when sightseeing.

-- Busing is an easy way to get to and from the further flung parts of the city, like Piazzale Michelangelo and San Niccolo, though buses are not allowed in City Center/Duomo area at all and have limited access within the ZTL.
+- Busing is an easy way to get to and from the further flung parts of Florence, like Piazzale Michelangelo and San Niccolo, though buses are not allowed in City Center/Duomo area at all and have limited access within the ZTL.
 From the SMN train station, several bus routes serve nearby Tuscan cities, such as Fiesole and Siena.
 To take the bus, you’ll need to plan ahead.
-Bus tickets are sold at tobacco shops here, labelled “tabacchi” and with ATAF stickers in the windows.
+Bus tickets are sold at tobacco shops here, labeled “tabacchi” and with ATAF stickers in the windows.
 A standard ticket costs €1,20, with multi-ride passes available at an additional rate.
 You may also buy a ticket from the driver for €2 (no change given), but they often run out of tickets to sell.
 Board from the front or rear door; the middle door is the exit.
 Once you board, validate your ticket in the machine, which is usually near the front of the bus.
 The ticket is valid for 90 minutes after the time stamp for unlimited transfers.
 Stamp your ticket when you board the first bus, and stamp the opposite end on the final bus.
 Officers regularly board the bus to check passenger tickets for validation, so do not skip this step, or you may face a hefty fine.

-- Taxis are the most expensive public transport option, but they are permitted to drive through most of the ZTL, making this a great option for traveling with kids and luggage, or for late nights.
+- Taxis are the most expensive public transport option, but they are permitted to drive through most of the ZTL, making this a necessary choice for traveling with kids and luggage, or for late nights.
 You cannot flag down a taxi from the street here.
-Instead, grab a ride form one of the many taxi stands, located at nearly every major landmark, piazza, train station, or the airport, or you may schedule a taxi over the phone.
+Instead, grab a ride from one of the many taxi stands, located at nearly every major landmark, piazza, train station, or the airport, or you may schedule a taxi over the phone.
 Base rates differ whether traveling in the day (€3,30), night (€6,60), Sunday/ holiday (€5,30), and go up from there based on distance, time, total passengers, and baggage.
 For detailed rate information, check the taxi websites directly.
 Taxi Firenze 4242 is the most ubiquitous; you can find their rates and official price list here, as an example.
 Other taxis are similarly priced.

 - Driving is doable in Florence, no matter what you’ve heard.
-The rest of this article will walk you through driving options, the rules of the road, and the most common roadsigns – so you’ll know what to expect before you go.
+The rest of this article will walk you through driving options, the rules of the road, and the most common road signs – so you’ll know what to expect before you go.

 Driving in Florence

 There is a lot of hype around driving in Florence, mostly due to the ZTL (limited traffic zone), narrow streets, and notoriously aggressive Italian drivers.
 But it’s really a whole lot easier than people may expect, especially with the new rideshare options available.
 And while a having a car in the city is way more trouble than it’s worth, driving is the best way to take a day trip into the Chianti region, Tuscan countryside, and nearby cities, such as San Gimignano.
 The best scooter rental company is Florence Station Rental.
 The best rates will usually be found through RentalCars.com while the best local car rental company in Florence is Knowleggi.
-But the absolute best and easiest way to rent a car and drive in central Florence is through the rideshare app Car2Go.
+But the best and easiest way to rent a car and drive in central Florence is through the rideshare app Car2Go.
 (More on that later.)

 You must be at least 18 to drive in Italy.
 Driving here requires an International Driving Permit (unless you already have a European Union license).
 You can pick one up quickly and easily at any AAA location (recommended), order via mail through AAA, or order online using Fastport Passport.
 If ordering online or by mail, do this a few weeks in advance of your trip.
 You will need an IDP in addition to your driver’s license to rent any car or scooter in Florence.